Skewness and Kurtosis: Quick Guide (Updated 2023)

 In finance, kurtosis is used as a measure of financial risk.
 A large kurtosis is associated with a high level of risk for an investment because it indicates that there are high probabilities of extremely large and extremely small returns.
 On the other hand, a small kurtosis signals a moderate level of risk because the probabilities of extreme returns are relatively low.

-The excess kurtosis is used in statistics and probability theory to compare the kurtosis coefficient with that normal distribution.
+In statistics and probability theory, researchers use excess kurtosis to compare the kurtosis coefficient with that of a normal distribution.
 Excess kurtosis can be positive (Leptokurtic distribution), negative (Platykurtic distribution), or near zero (Mesokurtic distribution).
 Since normal distributions have a kurtosis of 3, excess kurtosis is calculated by subtracting kurtosis by 3.

 Excess kurtosis = Kurt – 3